sebastibe/dotemacs/README.md

 file.
 For more information, consult [el-get](https://github.com/dimitri/el-get) documentation.

-Other customization are organized as follow:
+Other non-custom-mode specific customization are organized as follow:

 - `defaults.el` for classical general customization
 - `visual.el` for everything related to frames and visual buffer interaction